Skip to main content

 What will I study?

 The course is divided between core units and specialist electives.
-Most of the core units are those prescribed by the legal profession as essential for meeting the academic requirements for admission to legal practice in Australia.
+The core units (except for LWZ115 Legal Process) are prescribed by the legal profession as essential for meeting the academic requirements for admission to legal practice in Australia.
 The specialist electives are designed to allow students to gain understanding of a range of other aspects of the law.

 Course structure